Martindale, Cumbria: Deer reserve

 The upper part of Martindale around The Nab is a deer reserve which is not open to the public and contains no rights of way.
 The reserve is home to the oldest native red deer herd in England.
 Hill walkers are requested by the Dalemain Estate, which owns the reserve, to keep to preferred routes which avoid the herds when climbing The Nab, to which there is now open access under the Countryside and Rights of Way Act 2000.
-Access to the summit of the Nab is across a difficult peat bog and there is no descent from the Nab, instead walkers must return back to High Street.
+Access to the summit of the Nab is across a difficult peat bog and there is no descent from the Nab, instead walkers must return to the High Street.

 At the foot of The Nab is “The Bungalow”, this is a former shooting lodge which was constructed in 1910 by Hugh Lowther, 5th Earl of Lonsdale for a deer shooting visit by the German Emperor Wilhelm II in 1910.
-Today The Bungalow is used as self-catering accommodation which houses 10 people.
+Today, the Bungalow is used as self-catering accommodation, which houses 10 people.

 Habitations

 The main area of habitation in the valley itself is situated in its lower area where the road comes over the hause from Howtown.
-Here there is Hause Farm, The Old Reading Room and a few self-catering holiday homes.
-At the top of the hause is St Peter's Church often referred to as the New Church, it dates from 1880.
+Here, there is Hause Farm, The Old Reading Room and a few self-catering holiday homes.
+At the top of the hause is St Peter's Church often referred to as the New Church, which dates from 1880.
 Half a kilometre further up the valley is the restored St Martin's Church, the present building dates from the end of the 16th century.
 Other farm buildings in the mid and upper parts of Martindale are Winter Crag, Knicklethorns, Henhow, Thrang Crag and Dale Head.